 He also branched into jazz fusion, playing alongside Freddie Hubbard, Milt Jackson, George Benson, Ron Carter, and Grant Green in the 70s before returning to his soul jazz roots in the 80s and 90s.

-Here is a video of Stanley Turrentine playing alongside singer Lou Rawls in 1989:
+Here is a video of Stanley Turrentine playing at the Mount Fuji Jazz Festival in 1987:

 image source: Wikipedia Commons